 The English test assesses your ability to revise and edit a variety of texts.
 A number of short texts and essays in various genres are provided.

-You are asked to answer questions that test your writing and language skills via examining the tests themselves.
+You are asked to answer questions that test your writing and language skills via examining the texts themselves.
 You don’t need to worry about formulating an opinion, but more about analyzing what’s already in front of you.

 ACT Math’s Goal